 Global climate change will fundamentally alter how aquatic systems are managed.
-As anthropogenic carbon dioxide emissions drive increasingly severe changes to ocean temperature and chemistry, water-quality managers will be tasked with developing long-term strategies and management responses that match the scale and scope of this global phenomenon.
-Although climate change drivers operate primarily at a global scale, the impacts will be managed at a local scale.
-To that end, managers must be prepared to confront the local impacts of climate change, including how climate change will fundamentally alter biological communities, how it will disrupt sensitive ecological areas along the coast, and how it will shift societal attitudes about how aquatic resources should be managed.
+As anthropogenic carbon dioxide emissions drive increasingly severe changes to ocean temperature and chemistry, water-quality managers will be tasked with developing long-term strategies and management responses.
+Although climate change drivers operate primarily at a global scale, the impacts will largely be managed at a local scale.
+To that end, managers must be prepared to confront the local impacts of climate change, including how climate change will alter biological communities, how it will disrupt sensitive ecological areas along the coast, and how it will shift societal attitudes about how aquatic resources should be managed.
 SCCWRP is helping Southern California water-quality managers pursue a multi-pronged research agenda aimed at developing next-generation solutions for monitoring, mitigating and offsetting the local impacts of global climate change.

 SCCWRP's research is focused on identifying, evaluating, refining and implementing viable mitigation and preparedness options that will position aquatic systems to optimally cope with the impacts of rising atmospheric carbon dioxide emissions.
-SCCWRP is primarily invested in advancing scientific understanding of ocean acidification, a phenomenon caused by oceanic assimilation of atmospheric carbon dioxide.
+Among SCCWRP's top priorities is investing in advancing scientific understanding of ocean acidification, a phenomenon caused by oceanic assimilation of atmospheric carbon dioxide.
 This ocean acidification research is wide-ranging and encompasses disparate areas, including: (1) how to differentiate the changing distribution of organisms with temperature relative to existing biological monitoring programs, (2) advancing the state of the science on acidification impacts by moving beyond dissolution of calcium carbonate in shelled organisms to more subtle, but potentially more far-reaching, chronic sub-lethal impacts, and (3) developing predictive models for ecosystem transitions in streams, wetlands, lagoons and estuaries.
-Meanwhile, as climate change drives rising sea levels and increased storm surge, as well as fundamental shifts in weather patterns and increases in seawater temperatures, SCCWRP also will seek to understand these impacts and evaluate the effectiveness of possible management actions.
+Additionally, as climate change drives rising sea levels and increased storm surge, as well as fundamental shifts in weather patterns and increases in seawater temperatures, SCCWRP also will seek to understand these impacts and evaluate the effectiveness of possible management actions.

-This year, SCCWRP will work toward improving managers' ability to monitor ocean acidification and to assess its impacts on the Southern California Bight, and assess the vulnerability of coastal areas to sea level rise and storm surge.
-SCCWRP's focus for 2016-17 will be on:
+This year, SCCWRP will work toward improving managers' ability to monitor ocean acidification and to assess its impacts on the Southern California Bight, as well as assess the vulnerability of coastal areas to sea level rise and storm surge.
+SCCWRP's focus for 2017-18 will be on:

-- Assessment of acidification and its impacts: SCCWRP is developing new technologies and approaches to assess the changing chemistry of seawater, as well as conducting research to assess how ocean acidification may already be impacting the water quality and biota in the Southern California Bight. - SCCWRP is improving the ability to monitor potentially acidifying waters in three main ways: (1) SCCWRP is working with its member agencies to collect high-accuracy, static samples contemporaneously with existing pH monitoring technology to better quantify the existing error rate and define the circumstances under which that error rate is most pronounced, (2) SCCWRP is evaluating strategies for improving existing technology through alternative calibration approaches, and (3) SCCWRP and its member agencies are evaluating pH sensor prototypes developed through an international XPRIZE competition side-by-side with existing technology to determine whether these new technologies are appropriate for compliance assessment applications.
-Traditional water quality profiling instruments use pH sensors that are based on glass electrode technology that has measurement variability about twice that of the allowable deviation in the California Ocean Plan. - o To assess possible effects of acidification that have already manifested, SCCWRP is working with its member agencies to digitize and analyze historical Bight data sets dating back 50 years or more, with the intent to examine possible local trends in acidification.
+- Assessment of acidification and its impacts: SCCWRP is developing new technologies and approaches to assess the changing chemistry of seawater, as well as conducting research to assess how ocean acidification may already be impacting the water quality and biota in the Southern California Bight. - SCCWRP is improving the ability to monitor potentially acidifying waters by quantifying the error rate of existing pH monitoring technology, as well as evaluating strategies for improving these measurements through alternative calibration approaches for existing technology and by identifying promising new measurement technologies. - To assess possible effects of acidification that have already manifested, SCCWRP is working with its member agencies to digitize and analyze historical Bight data sets dating back 50 years or more, with the intent to examine possible local trends in acidification.
 Those analyses are focused on assessing possible changes to pH, which is a direct measure for changes in water quality, and assessing condition of benthic infauna, which allows for assessment of the potential biological response to changing water quality exposure.
-The benthic infaunal analysis will examine whether there have been any faunal shifts in the biota over the 40+-year data record and whether any changes can logically be associated with acidification stress, such as the ratio or spatial distribution of shelled vs. non-shelled organisms. - Evaluation of sea level rise vulnerabilities: SCCWRP is in the beginning stages of designing evaluation tools that can synthesize information about wetland structure, position and surrounding infrastructure to predict how a vulnerable coastal zone will respond to sea level rise and storm surge.
-The goal is to be able to inform restoration design and expected needs and costs for long-term management of vulnerable coastal areas, as sea level rise is expected to be one of the largest factors influencing coastal wetland restoration over the next 50 to 100 years.
-SCCWRP is evaluating an existing set of sea level rise prediction models - in terms of their applicability to the various wetland types found along the Southern California coast - to provide a preliminary evaluation of sea level rise effects on the habitat and biological communities that currently reside there.
-From the findings of this evaluation, a decision support tool will be developed to assist wetland managers in predicting potential biological alterations, and in selecting the most appropriate tools and strategies for incorporation into local wetland restoration plans.
+The benthic infaunal analysis will examine whether there have been any faunal shifts in the biota over the 40+-year data record and whether any changes can logically be associated with acidification stress, such as the ratio or spatial distribution of shelled vs. non-shelled organisms.